FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 ![image](https://user-images.githubusercontent.com/53232113/133900053-9a92df45-0909-4b07-b2c1-83fa48d03197.png)

 Here, there are 33% of all data with test sets, and 67% of all data with train sets.
-The X_train and X_test have 12 columns and the y_train and y_testa have 1 target column.
+The X_train and X_test have 12 columns and the y_train and y_test have 1 target column.

+**4-C   Scaling the data**
+ We are only left with one final preprocessing step of scaling before we can fit a machine learning model to the data.
+View code [here](coding/preprocessing3)

+Now, let's try to understand what these scaled values mean in the real world.
+Let's use CreditScore as an example.
+The credit score of a person is their creditworthiness based on their credit history.
+The higher this number, the more financially trustworthy a person is considered to be.
+So, a CreditScore of 1 is the highest since we're rescaling all the values to the range of 0-1.